-The flats in the area are vast and 5-7 lb. bonefish are common.
-The flyfishing guides are hand picked and grew up on these waters.
+The flats in the area are vast and 5-7 pound bonefish are common.
+The flyfishing guides are hand-picked and grew up on these waters.
 They know the comings and goings of the fish, the tides, and the weather; and can spot fish from astounding distances.
-They use custom built 17 foot Bonefisher flats boats with 55 hp outboards, and can get you to remote flats quickly.
+They use custom built 17 foot Bonefisher flats boats with 55 hp outboards so you can get to remote flats quickly.

 Rainfall varies throughout the year.
 The months of November through April experience the lowest rainfall (between 1.6 and 2.2 inches).
 June and August yield the highest rainfall, between 8.5 and 9.2 inches.
 May, July, September, and October vary from 4.6 to 6.9 inches per month.

 The average humidity of South Andros Island hovers around 78% year round -- a touch lower in March and April, and a touch higher in September and October.

 Most guests fly to Nassau and take Western Air to Congo Town.
 If you choose this option, you should plan on arriving in Nassau by 1:30 PM to make the connection.
 For your departure day you should be able to catch any flight back home that departs after 10:30 AM.
 Some guests prefer to travel from Fort Lauderdale on Watermakers air.
 This flight costs approximately $550 per person, round trip.
 You can contact them directly through their website at www.watermakersair.com to discuss their schedule and rates, or to make a reservation.
 Private charters from Nassau and Ft.
 Lauderdale are also available.
 Regardless of the option you choose, a representative of Bair's Lodge will meet you upon your arrival in Congo Town and transfer you by car to the lodge.